Jardal/A10M-Slic3r-profile/README.md

 #### Printer
 - STRONG - for strong objects, it does not have height temperature profile as others do.
 Reccomended with LightSpeedy filament settings, but quality is lower due high-temp artifacts while retraction
 - HQ/Speed - correspond with Print settings

+## Notes about material

+Profile is vor ABS only.
+Best colours for quality printings are white, yellow, green, light gray.
+Bad colors are silver, black.